Newfoundland Royal Commission: Aftermath

 The report and recommendations were well received by both the media and most members of the public.
 In November 1933, it was debated by the legislature which subsequently passed an address to the Crown requesting the suspension of the constitution.
-The Newfoundland Act 1933, an Act of the British parliament providing for direct rule, became law in December 1934.
-The Commission of Government took control of the country in February 1934.
+The Newfoundland Act 1933, an Act of the British parliament providing for direct rule, was given Royal assent on 21 December 1933.
+The Commission of Government took control of the country on 16 February 1934 (lasting until it was dissolved on 31 March 1949).